 The first section of the memoir, The Nest of Books is a retelling of all the stories my mom shared about her childhood growing up Jewish in Mississippi and Chicago and Los Angeles and how her stories shaped and warped my view of the world growing up.

-Now that I am turning 61 I finally see what people mean when they say they are a lot happier than they ever where as young people and how they would never want to go back to being 17 or 24 again and have to be that awkward and clueless.
+Now that I am officially old, over 60, I finally see what people mean when they say they are a lot happier than they ever where as young people and how they would never want to go back to being 17 or 24 again and have to be that awkward and clueless.

 I have grown into my life and can look back on all the idiotic and beautiful things I did with amusement and affection.